-I am a qualified reflexologist and have been practicing for over 20 years.
-My practice is in St Andrews, Fife, Scotland.
-Since qualifying I have continued to take practitioner development courses in many areas such as Traditional Chinese Medicine and reflexology, basic counselling, reflexology and the nervous system, facial reflexology, reflexology and the menopause, nutrition, reflexology and cancer and aromatherapy.
-By taking further courses, I am continually expanding my skills and what I can offer to my clients.
+I continue to take practitioner development courses in many areas of reflexology and affiliated therapies, such as traditional Chinese medicine combined with reflexology, basic counselling techniques, reflexology and the nervous system, facial reflexology, reflexology and the menopause, nutrition, reflexology and cancer and aromatherapy.
+By continuing to study, I am constantly expanding my skills and knowledge and what I can offer to my clients.

-I am also a qualified Level II Reiki practitioner, I have studied herbal medicine and I am a Resilience Training Practitioner.
+I am also a qualified Level II Reiki practitioner and I have studied herbal medicine.

 I am a member of the Association of Reflexologists, UK whose aim is to ensure professionalism in the field of reflexology.
 Its members must adhere to a Code of Ethics and Good Practice, have current insurance as well as a requirement to complete further practitioner training every year.
 I am also registered with the Complementary & Natural Healthcare Council which is a UK accredited register approved by the Professional Standards Authority for Health and Social Care.
 The register of complementary practitioners was set up to give the UK general public assurance that registered practitioners have completed an approved professional training course and that they continue to develop their practice for the benefit of both their clients and themselves.